-An order management system (OMS) is a system designed to streamline, manage, and track orders throughout the fulfillment process.
+An order management system (OMS) is a system designed to streamline, manage, and track orders throughout the fulfilment process.
 An OMS also provides real-time order status information, from the point-of-sale to last-mile delivery.

 How order management systems streamline your logistics

-Implementing an OMS is a smart investment for ecommerce businesses, especially when dealing with a high order volume fulfillment process.
+Implementing an OMS is a smart investment for ecommerce businesses, especially when dealing with a high order volume fulfilment process.

-Without a proper way to manage orders and track real-time inventory levels, it is a challenge to fulfill orders quickly and accurately.
+Without a proper way to manage orders and track real-time inventory levels, it is a challenge to fulfil orders quickly and accurately.

-That’s why an OMS is designed to easily integrate with your supply chain technology stack, so you can streamline all order and inventory data in a centralized system.
+That’s why an OMS is designed to easily integrate with your supply chain technology stack, so you can streamline all order and inventory data in a centralised system.
 Here is an overview.

 An OMS can help you and your team track orders and and shipments at every stage, from processing to delivery.